mfoemmel/fig/README.md

 ## `add`

-Specifies a value to be appended to a `PATH`-like environment variable, e.g.
+Specifies a value to be prepended to a `PATH`-like environment variable, e.g.
 `CLASSPATH` for Java.
 Does not include the delimiter within the variable, just the component value.

+### Syntax

+    config something
+        add VARIABLE=value
+    end

+No whitespace is allowed around the equals sign.
+The value cannot be empty.
+No whitespace, semicolons, colons, double quotes, less-than signs, greater-than signs, or pipe symbols are allowed in the value.
 At sign ("@") and retrieve variable substitution is done on the value.

 ## `append`

 Synonym for `add`.
+Note that, despite the name, the value will be prepended, not appended.
+(At the present time, there is no way to actually append a value to a path variable.)

 ## `archive`